Internal balances

 In your application, there are scenarios when your balances interact with your organization accounts or external balances.
 As a principle, it is crucial for you to have an organized way of tracking these interactions in your ledger.

 This is why Blnk creates the General Ledger.
-The main difference between the general ledger and other ledgers is that it is meant to group balances owned by your internal business operations.
+The main difference between the general ledger and other ledgers is that it is meant to group balances owned by your organization.
 We refer to these balances as “Internal balances.”

 The General Ledger is created by default when you deploy your Blnk server.